GGgRain/Unreal-Volt/README.md

 #### Making New Animation Modules

-Sometimes, default provided modules aren't sufficient for you to create your desired production.
-But you can always make new modules for your need!
+Sometimes, default-provided modules aren't sufficient for you to create your desired production.
+But you can always make new modules for your needs!

-However, this topic will too long for this document.
+However, this topic will be too long for this document.
 Please visit this [release note](https://gggrain.github.io/Unreal-Joint-Documentation/docs/release_note/Volt/1_1_0) for further details.

 ## :camera: Usecases